LedgerHQ/satstack/README.md

 ```sh
 ./lss
 ```
-There are some cmd handle which can be useful when setting up the setup the first time you can list them with
+There are some cmd handles which can be useful when configuring the setup the first time.
+List them with

 `./lss -h` or `./lss --help`